 - A surgical mask helps stop germs in your nose and mouth from spreading.
 It can also keep you from breathing in some germs.

 - A special respiratory mask (respirator) forms a tight seal around your nose and mouth.
-It may be needed so that you do not breathe in small germs like tuberculosis bacteria.
+It may be needed so that you do not breathe in small germs like tuberculosis bacteria or measles or chickenpox viruses.

 Eye protection includes face shields and goggles.
 These protect the mucous membranes in your eyes from blood and other bodily fluids.
 If these fluids make contact with the eyes, germs in the fluid can enter the body through the mucous membranes.